+Office Social Sciences 304

-Office Location: Second floor, Social Science Building 209, shared office Office Phone: Instructor's cell 403-708-9201 (kindly use with discretion)
+Office Phone: 403-708-9201 (cell phone: please use with discretion)

+E-Mail: bryce@ucalgary.ca

-E-Mail: bryce@ucalgary.ca Office Hours: by appointment
+Office Hours: TBA and by appointment

 Course Description

 This course is an introduction to effective communication in the most common genres of professional and technical writing and speech.
 You will learn the processes involved in planning, composing, and delivering of technical communication for a variety of audiences and rhetorical contexts.
 Guided practice and peer review will assist you in developing expertise in visual, electronic, print, and face-to-face communication.